ergohaven/velvet/README.md

 [2]: https://github.com/ergohaven/vial-qmk/tree/vial/keyboards/ergohaven

 ## Availability
-The complete keyboard (not a diy kit) is available for purchase at ergohaven.xyz
+The complete keyboard (not a diy kit!) is available for purchase at [ergohaven.xyz](https://ergohaven.xyz/shop)